vijesh12/automating-aws-with-python/README.md

 Webotron currently has the following features

--List bucket
+- List bucket
--List contents of a bucket
+- List contents of a bucket
--Create and Setup bucket
+- Create and Setup bucket
 - Sync Dir tree to Bucket